-As most of our respondents live in rural areas, unsurprisingly farming is the main livelihood source (for four people), albeit often working as labourers for others rather than farming their own land.
+As most of those interviewed live in rural areas, unsurprisingly farming is the main livelihood source (for four people), albeit often working as labourers for others rather than farming their own land.
 One person who identified as a farmer also earns an income as a teacher.
-The other major source of livelihood is petty trading (for three people).
-However, nobody does only one activity, and those who are farmers sell their produce in the market, with earlier restrictions having an impact on them.
+The other major source of livelihood is petty trading (for three people), while one respondent earned enough to survive working as a volunteer for a variety of NGOs.
+However, nobody does only one activity, for instance those who are farmers sell their produce in the market.

-In the first round of interviews, people highlighted how they faced challenges in terms of inter-district movement and being able to buy and sell food, with produce being left to rot, and traders who came to the area previously no longer doing so.
+In the first round of interviews, people particularly highlighted how they faced challenges in terms of inter-district movement and being able to buy and sell food, with produce being left to rot, and traders who came to the area previously no longer doing so.
 One man in Tonkolili highlighted that "business people used to come to our community but now this is not allowed".
-This situation had improved through July, with one respondent in Tonkolili highlighting how he is now able to "transport our crops (sweet potatoes and Corn) harvested and our palm nut that has being processed into palm oil to other communities (Freetown) for good sale price".
+This situation had improved through July, with one respondent in the same area highlighting how he is now able to "transport our harvested crops (sweet potatoes and Corn) and our palm nut that has being processed into palm oil to other communities (Freetown) for good sale prices".

-By the time of our third round of data collection in August, some respondents were able to identify further improvements, with one man in Tonkolili describing how "now the traders do come to our community to sell, they bring plenty of 50kg bags of rice to sell.
+By August, some respondents were able to identify further improvements, with one man in Tonkolili describing how "now the traders come to our community to sell, they bring plenty of 50kg bags of rice to sell.
 Before we used to buy a cup of rice in the community at le 2,000 but now because these traders are coming to our community to sell rice we buy 3 cups of rice at le 5,000".
+In September, one of the women interviewed in this district identified a further improvement and how there had been "a little change since it is the harvesting season for groundnut and corn in our communities we sell some of the harvest crops and feed on some of the yield.so relatively things are better".

-However, some had not seen changes from when we first spoke to them, and in our August interviews, we also heard how regular seasonal hardships, have been compounded by the Covid-19 restrictions.
-One woman in Tonkolili told how "Things are not getting better, they are becoming worse at this time of the year, and even during normal circumstances it is always difficult for us, especially during the rainy seasons .
-[In dry season]...I make my way [prepare] for this difficult time but the unfortunate part of it was this time we had the Covid-19 in our country."
-Others were more hopeful, with one many saying he was "hoping for the better as restrictions are being eased up".
+However, some of those interviewed had not seen any improvement since June, with regular seasonal hardships being compounded by the Covid-19 restrictions.
+One woman in Tonkolili told how "Things are not getting better, they are becoming worse at this time of the year, and even during normal circumstances it is always difficult for us, especially during the rainy season.
+[In the dry season]...I make my way [prepare] for this difficult time but the unfortunate part of it was this time we had the Covid-19 in our country."

 Those involved as sellers faced similar restrictions in terms of movement and being able to transport goods between districts, while the curfew has meant that those who sell foodstuffs in the urban areas, where the peak time for business is in the two hours before midnight, have been forced to cease trading.
 Again, some respondents highlighted a small improvement through July and August, though as one trader reported there is "still a low turnout of customers".
 Another challenge for those who sell is that they have been increasingly forced to provide credit to their customers, as one woman described she "produces this soap which I give on credit to neighbours and other persons around.
 With the bad creditors, I barely use the income to buy garri and other condiments to sustain the household."
-This woman, further explained that the best she can hope for is to receive payment after two weeks
+This woman, further explained that the best she can hope for is to receive payment after two weeks.